wevbarker/HiGGS-devel/README.md

 ```
 The file `init.wl` is called when the package is invoked, and points to `HiGGS.m`, a small Wolfram language file and main package file sourced by the notebook `HiGGS.nb`.

-When the HiGGS environment is actually built, `HiGGS.m` is actually running `HiGGS_sources.m` - the larger `physics package' sourced by `HiGGS_source.nb`.
+When the HiGGS environment is actually built, `HiGGS.m` is actually running `HiGGS_sources.m` - the larger "physics package" sourced by `HiGGS_source.nb`.

 During the course of the build, the binaries `./xAct/HiGGS/bin/build/*.mx` are incorporated; these contain some heavy expressions.